 A review article by Tomat AL, et al.,iii states that human and experimental studies have reported an association between zinc deficiency and the cause and development of cardiovascular and renal disease, hypertension, congestive heart failure, coronary artery disease, and diabetes.

 A later study by Frustaci A, et al.iv examined 18 patients who had intestinal bypass surgery for severe obesity and cardiomyopathy.
-All of the patients were found to be low in antioxidant capacity, due to severe selenium and zinc deficiency of the heart muscle.
+Every patient was found to be low in antioxidant capacity.
+This is due to severe selenium and zinc deficiency of the heart muscle.

 After normalizing the selenium and zinc, there was recovery of the ability of the heart muscle to contract.
 The decreased antioxidant reserve of the heart muscle is often observed in this type of cardiomyopathy, and is due to selenium and zinc deficiency.
 This is commonly seen with zinc deficiency on its own.